• Mental Health

 Natural Treatment Options for Depression

-If you’re looking to supplement your depression medication or you’re looking for alternative options, here are some natural options that can help lessen depression symptoms:
+If you’re looking to supplement your medication or for alternative treatments for depression, there are some natural options that can help lessen depression symptoms.

-• St John’s Wort: This comes from a plant and has many benefits that mimic those of SSRIs.
+• St John’s Wort: St. John’s Wort comes from a plant and has many benefits that mimic those of SSRIs.
 However, it should not be taken with SSRIs.
 St John’s Wort has significant interactions with many medications, so ask your doctor before beginning taking St John’s Wort or any other herb or supplement.

-• Light therapy: Light therapy lamps mimic natural sunlight which can improve mood and significantly help with seasonal affective disorder.
+• Light therapy: light therapy lamps mimic natural sunlight, which can improve mood and significantly help with seasonal affective disorder (SAD).

 Additional Resources